BrodaNoel/cv/README.md

 * GitHub: @BrodaNoel (for personal projects)
 * Instagram: @BrodaNoel (a little bit about my life, friends, and trips)
 * Medium: @BrodaNoel

-As you can see, you can find me in every place just looking for "BrodaNoel".

 ## A bit of my history
 From 2007 to 2010 I was working creating PHP sites and VB.NET programs just for fun.
 But then, in 2010, I started working on the IT World.